AshiInSun/PKS_method/doc/source/usage.rst

 Target Constraints
 ------------------

-- The program generates uniformly at random **simple** graphs (no loops, no multiedges).
+- The program generates uniformly at random **simple** graphs (no loop, no multiedge).

 - Several target constraints are available:

     * fixed degree sequence (default): Can be applied on several "flavours" of simple graphs: undirected, directed, bipartite.
-The model convergence can be evaluated either by following the assortativity (-a option) or the number of triangles (-t option).
+The convergence can be evaluated either by following the assortativity (-a option) or the number of triangles (-t option).

-    * fixed joint degree matrix: Can be aplied to undirected, directed and bipartite graphs.
-The model convergence can only be evaluated by following the number of triangles (-t), as the assortativity is constant.
+    * fixed joint degree matrix: Can be applied to undirected, directed and bipartite graphs.
+The convergence can only be evaluated by following the number of triangles (-t), as the assortativity is constant.

     * fixed number of mutual dyads: Can only be applied to directed graphs.
 A mutual dyad occurs when the graph contain links in two directions between two nodes, this constraint fixes the total number of mutual dyads in the graph.
 The model convergence can be evaluated either by following the assortativity (-a option) or the number of triangles (-t option).